bkiac/patina/readme.md

 ### `tryBlock`

 Creates a scope where you can use `yield*` and `try()` together to unwrap or propagate errors from a `Result`.
-Only works with synchronous functions, for asynchronous functions use `tryBlockAsync`.
+This is trying to emulate Rust's `try_blocks` and `?` operator.
+Only works with synchronous blocks, if you need to use asynchronous operations, use `tryBlockAsync` instead.

 ```ts
 const result = tryBlock(function* () {